Stan15321/League_Of_Legends_Blog/README.md

 - On 8-th commit i did a simple Paggination.

-- Here are some photos:
+## Here are some photos:

- -Index page.
+ - Index page.

- -Logging system.
+ - Logging system.

+ - Creating a post.
  ## If someone do not have an account.
   - Creating a post with js text editor.
   - Creating a post with comment section.